Wolox/react-bootstrap/README.md

 ### Field

-The component only use with redux-form, contain this props.
+The component only use with redux-form, contains these props.
 * input

 Use it in this way: